LiLabAtVT/I2GDS2025/R_Demos/Readme.md

 Approach: snRNA-seq profiling and Seurat-based data integration.

-Outcome: Identification of 12 transcriptionally distinct cell clusters and cell-type-specific immune responses.
+Outcome: Identification of 12 transcriptionally distinct cell clusters and cell-type-specific marker genes..

 This repository is structured as a teaching example, highlighting key steps needed to analyze snRNA-seq data and visualize biological insights.